sebasberg/Password-Generator/README.md

 # Password-Generator
-A simple password generator made with python and tkinter
+A simple password generator made with python.
+Includes a GUI made with tkinter.